30 Easy Rangoli Designs for Kids

 23. Paper Cut-Out Rangoli

 For a non-messy option, kids can cut out various shapes from colored paper and arrange them on the floor to form a Rangoli pattern.
-This method is easy to clean up and allows kids to experiment with different colors and shapes.
+This method is easy to clean up and allows kids to experiment with different colours and shapes.

 Source: Pinterest